-$\gamma_j^{q(i)}$ denotes application fixed effects, ac{ij} incorporates the subjective usage of application j, which comes from Table 2, for participant i, and ε{ijkt} is the Type-1 Extreme Value error. q(i) denotes the type of participant i that is determined by running k-means on the aggregated baseline data of the considered applications in order to group participants into different types.
-Thus, the specification accommodates preference heterogeneity across participants both by having type-specific estimates of the coefficients and by incorporating the subjective uses of the applications directly into the utility function.51
+$\gamma_j^{q(i)}$ denotes application fixed effects, ac{ij} incorporates the subjective usage of application j, which comes from Table 2, for participant i, and ε{ijkt} is the Type-1 Extreme Value error. q(i) denotes the type of participant i that is determined by running k-means on the aggregated baseline data in order to group participants into different types.
+Thus, the specification accommodates preference heterogeneity across participants both by having type-specific estimates of the coefficients and by incorporating the subjective uses of the applications directly into the utility function.45